Effective Backdoor Mitigation in Vision-Language Models Depends on the Pre-training Objective: Experiments

+For this experiment, we poison a model with a different backbone architecture, specifically ViTs.
+We poisoned these models by training them on the CC6M dataset with 3000 poisoned datapoints, and cleaned them using CleanCLIP. \Cref{fig:ViT-from-scratch-poison-CC6M-cleaning-plots} shows the cleaning plots for these models.
+We observe that similar to the previous experiments, the model trained with MMCL + SSL experiences a much larger drop in accuracy than the model just trained with MMCL, although in this case the model just trained with MMCL experiences a lot drop in accuracy as well.

+\paragraph{Poisoning Induction using a Different Poison} Due to space considerations, we present the results for the effectiveness of CleanCLIP when models are poisoned using label consistent backdoors in \Cref{sec:label-consistent-poison-removal}.
+We observe that similar to the case of poisoning with BadNet, CleanCLIP is much less effective when the poison is induced using $\mathcal{L}^{pre}_{\text{MMCL}} + \mathcal{L}^{pre}_{\text{SSL}}$ (16\% loss in accuracy), compared to the case when it is induced using $\mathcal{L}^{pre}_{\text{MMCL}}$ (10\% gain in accuracy).

-\paragraph{Stopping Criterion for the Finetuning Trajectories} In the previous section, the ability to find a model with high accuracy and low ASR is considered a success for the CleanCLIP approach.
-However in practice, one would not be aware of the specific backdoor attack in the models, and therefore would not know which model to choose during the finetuning process, and when to stop the finetuning process.
-To address this practicality concern, we show the finetuning trajectories for the two pre-training objectives in \Cref{fig:finetuning-trajectory-combined}.
+\paragraph{Dependence of the Stopping Criterion on the Pre-training Objective} In the previous section, the ability to find a model with high accuracy and low ASR is considered a success for the CleanCLIP approach.
+However, in practice, one would not be aware of the ASR of the model being cleaned and, therefore, would not know when to stop the cleaning process.
+To highlight this practicality concern, we show the multiple cleaning trajectories for models trained using different pre-training objectives in \Cref{fig:finetuning-trajectory-combined}.

-\Cref{fig:mmcl-finetuning-trajectory} shows the finetuning trajectories of three runs with different learning rates for a model pre-trained with $\mathcal{L}^{pre}_{\text{MMCL}}$ on the CC6M dataset.
+\Cref{fig:mmcl-finetuning-trajectory} shows the trajectories of three cleaning runs with different learning rates for a model trained using $\mathcal{L}^{pre}_{\text{MMCL}}$ on the CC6M dataset.
 We observe that in all the three runs, the trajectory converges to a region of high accuracy and low ASR (top left corner), and the trajectories are smooth.
-This indicates a practitioner can finetune this model for as long as their resources allow, and choose the model at the end of the finetuning process, and is likely to obtain a model with high accuracy and low ASR.
+This indicates that a practitioner can clean this model by finetuning the poisoned model for as long as their resources allow, and choose the model at the end of the finetuning process.
+They will likely obtain a model with high accuracy and low ASR, i.e., a successfully cleaned model.